Oxeigns/Ping/README.md

 ```

 ### Render.com
-Create a new Web Service and point it to this repository.
-Render will use `render.yaml` for configuration.
+Create a new Web Service pointing to this repository.
+Render uses `render.yaml` for configuration and defaults to the latest Python version.
+Because this project targets **Python 3.11**, the repository includes a `runtime.txt` file to pin the deployment version.

 ## API Keys
 - [Perspective API](https://www.perspectiveapi.com/) for toxicity detection